Get Started

 • Enable the shipping calculator on the cart page:

-It helps customers to calculate their shipping costs directly from the cart page before proceeding to checkout.
+It helps customers calculate their shipping costs directly from the cart page before checkout.

 • Hide shipping costs until an address is entered:

-When this setting is enabled, the shipping cost won’t be displayed until the customer enters their address during the checkout process.
+The shipping cost won’t be displayed when this setting is enabled until the customer enters their address during checkout.

 Shipping destination

-• Default customer shipping address: During checkout, the shipping address is automatically set as the default.
+• Default customer shipping address: The shipping address is automatically defaulted during checkout.

 • Default to customer billing address: Uses the billing address as the default shipping address.

-• Force shipping to the customer billing address: Restricts shipping to the billing address only, useful for security or digital goods.
+• Force shipping to the customer billing address: This option only restricts shipping to the billing address, which is useful for security or digital goods.

 Debug Mode